ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 12. The system also provides id, idType, indication of what type of attribute was used for Auth (Id, Ad, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (Id, Ad, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver.
 13. The system proceeds to execute Notification SMS
 14. _**Alerts and Warning messages for data type violation are sent as per [**data definition**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Error_Messages_Validate%20MISP%20Partner_MOS-1123_MOS-1129_MOS-1098.docx) (Link to be updated)**_

-**B. Authenticate and authorize e-KYC partner - proxy implementation**

-The system receives pin based authentication request with the parameters: id, Con, reqTime, txnId, partnerID, ver, MISP-LK, idType, Signature, pi, ad, fad, bio, Bio_Type, pin, otp, pin, session key, HMAC Value, signature, otp, namePri, msPri= E/P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P, mtPri= 1 to 100, addrSec msSec= E/P, mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType), pinval of the Individual.
-Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition)

-The system then validates the following:

-1. Validates digital signature in the certificate
-2. Validates the certificate
-3. Validates if the partnerID belongs to a registered partner
-4. Validates if the partner status is active
-5. Retrieves the policy constituting for the partnerID
-6. Validates if the auth type specified in the request is one of the policies retrieved.
-7. Validates if the auth type specified in the request is one of the permissible auth types for e-KYC for the country as per the set configuration
-8. Validates if the retrieved policy contains one e-KYC policy (the policy containing demographic attributes to be returned)
-9. The system performs all the validation of the "auth" as per standards and encodes the auth response
-10. Validate the status of the auth response and proceed only if the status is successful
-11. The system proceeds to construct the e-KYC response element, which will be encoded and encrypted.
-12. The system integrates the response with the static token generated for the authentication request
-13. Retrieves the configured demVal parameter configured for the country
-14. Constructs the response with the fields eResp, demVal, actn, txnId, resTime, err.
-15. Validate e-KYC permissions for e-KYC partner as per the e-KYC policies retrieved and identify the demo fields configured to be part of the response
-16. Retrieves the configured id fields as per the e-KYC policy and identifies the id fields configured to be part of the response
-17. Appends the response with the demographic and id fields as per the policy
-18. The system validates the sec_language attribute in the request and appends the response with the demographic fields in language requested.
-19. The system proceeds to execute Notification-SMS
-20. _**Alerts and Warning messages for data type violation are sent as per [**data definition**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Error_Messages_Validate%20MISP%20Partner_MOS-1123_MOS-1129_MOS-1098.docx) (Link to be updated)**_

 # 6. Authentication Device Support